 Just use your data to make sure you’re only letting donors know about outings that are in their general area.

 You can use this opportunity to learn a little more about your donors.
 Sending a donor survey as part of your thank you can help a lot.
-For one, it’s another way to tell donors that you care about more than what’s in their wallets.
+For one, it’s another way to tell donors you care more than what’s in their wallets.
 It shows that you value their input.

 Surveys can also give you some unique bits of information about a donor.
 Use these to make your next round of communications even more personal and relevant or to identify ideal prospective donors.